asntech/scg-compute-cost-monitor/README.md

 ## Automating the process with Cron Jobs
 To automate the execution of the script periodically, you can utilize cron jobs.
 Cron is a time-based job scheduler in Unix-like operating systems, which allows you to schedule tasks to run at fixed intervals.
 Here's how you can set up a cron job to run the script periodically:

-SSH into SCG server where you need to schedule the cron job.
+SSH into SCG cluster where you need to schedule the cron job.

 Edit the crontab file by running the command: